microsoft/langchain-for-beginners/02-chat-models/README.md

 ### Example 3: Model Parameters

-Let's see how to control creativity by adjusting the `temperature` parameter in `ChatOpenAI`.
+Let's see how to control creativity by adjusting the `temperature` parameter and legnth of response by adjusting the `max_tokens` parameter in `ChatOpenAI`.

 **Key code you'll work with:**

+For temperature:

 ```python
 temperatures = [0, 1, 2]